Billy Scott (singer): Early life

 Billy Scott was born in 1942 as Peter Pendleton in Huntington, West Virginia.

 In 1995 Billy and DJ Curtiss Carpenter formed the CAMMYS (Carolina Magical Music years) which today is known as the Carolina Beach Music Awards.
-The first in 1995 was held at the then Holiday Inn in Salisbury, NC; the next two years were in Charlotte before it moved to its permanent home in Myrtle Beach, SC.
+The first in 1995 was held at the then Holiday Inn in Salisbury, North Carolina; the next two years were in Charlotte before it moved to its permanent home in Myrtle Beach, South Carolina.

 Before forming The Prophets in 1965, he sang with various groups while in the Army, and after he was discharged in 1964 took the stage name "Billy Scott".

 In 1968, he gained his first gold record for the song "I Got the Fever".

-In the 1970s, he and his band recorded a number of songs in the beach music genre, a regional variant of R&B. Scott was a regular guest on the Jerry Peeler Beach Show on WANS radio in Anderson, SC.
+In the 1970s, he and his band recorded a number of songs in the beach music genre, a regional variant of R&B. Scott was a regular guest on the Jerry Peeler Beach Show on WANS radio in Anderson, South Carolina.